Regional Profiles

 Source: NSI, IME’s calculations

-This dynamic is, of course, conditional, but it gives a good idea of the time lag between the levels of total income in the capital and the rest of the country.
+This dynamic is, of course, highly conditional, but it provides a good overview of the degree to which income levels in different districts lag behind the ones in the capital.

 To the top Read more